Mirror-Prismals/Salamander/README.md

 Behavior Driven by Data Flags: The RenderSystem is now "dumber."
 It doesn't know what a "star" is.
 It just iterates through all instances in the world, looks up their prototype, and checks the isStar flag.
 If it's true, it renders it as a star.
 This makes the system incredibly generic and powerful.
 True Decoupling: The systems are now completely agnostic to the "types" of entities.
 They only care about properties.
 This is the pinnacle of the separation of data and logic.
 Verdict: This is the "least naive" and most powerful design.
 It's how modern, flexible game engines are built.
 The engine's behavior can be dramatically altered by changing the data (the prototypes) without recompiling the code.
 You could load all entity prototypes from JSON or XML files, allowing designers and artists to create new content without involving a programmer.
 The initial complexity is the highest, but it pays off with unparalleled flexibility and scalability.
+Version 5: The Multi-File Project (The Professional Foundation)
+Architecture: The same excellent data-driven ESS as V4, but with a professional project structure.
+The Leap: This is the final and most critical step for turning the prototype into a real project.
+By splitting the code into logical files (Entities.cpp, Systems.cpp, Procedures.cpp, etc.), you achieve:
+Organization: The project is no longer a single, intimidating scroll.
+Each file has a clear and distinct purpose.
+Clarity: The "unity build" approach (including .cpp files in main.cpp) is a pragmatic and simple solution that avoids the complexities of header management and build systems for now, while still providing logical separation.
+Scalability: This structure is now ready for growth.
+You can add dozens of new entity prototypes to Entities.cpp or new systems to Systems.cpp without the project becoming a tangled mess.